spatial-research/spaceranger-scripts/README.md

 This repository contains a script to streamline the process of queuing Space Ranger jobs for multiple samples on a SLURM-based high-performance computing (HPC) cluster.
 Space Ranger (10x Genomics) used for processing Visium spatial gene expression data.

+By default the --create-bam is set to false to save disk space.

 ## Setup

 1. **Clone the Repository:**